NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BB(A) has 7 additional endlag frames on landing
 - 5BB(2A) has 7 additional endlag frames on landing
 - 5BBB(B) more lift
+- 5A is grabbable the entire move
+- 5A(A) is grabbable the entire move (TODO: Just 3C?)
 - 2B
     - Sweeps
     - Less lift